jududdar/md_quests/erudnext/Sea_King.md

 elseif(e.wp == 10) then

 eq.debug("Boat to Erudsxing has reached its destination!
-Name is: " .. e.self:GetName() .. " Time is: " .. hour ..":" .. minute .. "", 1);
+Name is: Sea King Time is: " .. hour ..":" .. minute .. "", 1);

 eq.spawn_condition("erudnext",1,0);